coreywagehoft/openmannet-docs/README.md

 ## Description
 This project is very early.
 But, the goal is to build a Raspberry Pi based MANET radio using Wifi Halow.
 The project is based on using Morse Micro based pi hats.

+I have a few optional components listed.
+I am currently testing an WaveShare 1850 UPS for power.
+I will include drivers for the USB Wifi adapter.
+The onboard one usually can't be used because it shares the same SDIO address as the halow boards.

 ## Roadmap
 * Enclosue Design
 * Step by Step instructions
+* Investigate USB OTG/ Ethernet Gadget to allow EUD's to connect without ethernet to USB adapters.

 ## In Progress
 * A script that uses GPSD to do range testing, saving GPS locations and RSSI/SNR to a file for reporting.
 * A PTT app to allow the radio to be functional without an EUD.
 * Support for Seed and other SDIO based boards
 * Raspberry Pi 3B+ and 2W support
+* External 2.5/5ghz WiFi for bridging

 | Item                                                                 | Link                                                                                                     | Optional |
 |----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|----------|